-The first difference lies with eligibility.
-Zakat-al-Fitr is compulsory on all Muslims regardless of age or financial standing, whereas Zakat is paid by all eligible adults who hold wealth above the Nisab threshold.
-The only exemption is for those who do not have one sa’ (approximately 2.6 – 3kg) of their staple food in excess of their needs.
+The main difference between the two is eligibility.
+Zakat ul Fitr is compulsory on all Muslims regardless of age or financial standing, whereas Zakat is paid by all eligible adults who hold wealth above the Nisab threshold.
+The only exemption from paying Fitrana is for those who do not have one sa’ (approximately 2.6 – 3kg) of their staple food in excess of their needs.

-Because of the wider range of people who have to pay Zakat-al-Fitr, it is the responsibility of the head of the household to pay for those under their care.
+Because of the wider range of people who have to pay Zakat ul Fitr, it is the responsibility of the head of the household to pay for those under their care.
 Thus, for children, this task is undertaken by parents or guardians on their behalf.
-Zakat, on the other hand, is compalsory only for Muslims whose total annual wealth meets or exceeds the Nisab value.

 Another major difference centres around the amount of money that must be given.
-Whilst Zakat always equates to 2.5% of an individual’s total savings, Zakat-al-Fitr donations tend to be significantly smaller at around £5 or less.
+Whilst Zakat always equates to 2.5% of an individual’s total savings, Zakat ul Fitr donations tend to be significantly smaller - at around £5 or less.

 One final difference relates to when the two payments are due.
 Zakat is one of the least restrictive of the Five Pillars of Islam and can be paid at any time during the year, as long as the payments reflect a full Islamic (lunar) years’ worth of savings.
-On the other hand, Zakat-al-Fitr must be paid during the Holy month of Ramadan and most notably, before the month finishes and Eid commences.
+On the other hand, Zakat ul Fitr must be paid during the Holy month of Ramadan and most notably, before the month finishes and Eid commences.
 It is important to keep this deadline in mind, as making a payment too late renders it invalid.
 As giving Zakat ul Fitr is obligatory for all Muslims, this cannot be made up at a later date.

 Your £5 Fitrana donation can make all the difference.
-Donate today.
+Please donate today.